DUNE/dune-justin/docs/tutorials.dune.md

 you to pages with lists of files or jobs in each state.

 For each file, you see where it was processed and which Rucio Storage Element it came from.
-In the case of our Monte Carlo request, our virtual MC counter files come from a virtual RSE called MONTECARLO.
+In the case of our Monte Carlo workflow, our virtual MC counter files come from a virtual RSE called MONTECARLO.

 The Jobsub ID at the end of the line is the ID of the HTCondor job in